JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 ## All compiler options

-Here is a complete list of options for Gradle tasks:
+Here is a complete list of options for the Gradle compiler:

 ### Common attributes